 Illicit discharges are the intentional dumping or accidentally spilling of materials into the storm sewer, gutters, drainageways, waterways, and ditches.
 Per Adams County Ordinance 11, an illicit discharge is any unauthorized substance entering into the storm sewer system excluding rain water.
 Some examples that harm our water supply are:

 - Homeowners and landscapers staging compost and topsoil piles in the street for future landscaping activities, blocking the flowline along the curb and gutter.
 This decreases flood control volume of drainage structures, and the organic materials decompose, creating algae blooms and consuming oxygen in ponds and waterways.
 Over-application of fertilizer and grass clippings are also nutrients that reduce oxygen levels impacting aquatic life.

 - A swimming pool owner sandblasts paint off the pool walls and releases the paint residue and pool water onto the street, flowing into a storm sewer inlet and entering a creek.

 - Restaurant worker dumps used cooking oil into a parking lot drain that connects to a reservoir used for drinking water.

-- Homeowner washes paint brushes off in the street where the colored paint travels to a storm sewer inlet and discharges to the neighborhood waterway along a bike path.
+- Homeowner washes apaint brushes off in the street where the colored paint travels to a storm sewer inlet and discharges to the neighborhood waterway along a bike path.

 - A contractor pressure washes a dirty parking lot, washing trash, oil, grease, metals, salts and sand into the adjacent creek.